ndaniele/ndaniele.github.io/_posts/2016-06-21-top_tech_headlines_-_my_first_gem.markdown

 ![](http://i.imgur.com/jkYyEFX.png)

 First let me say that I really enjoyed working on this project.
-It was a welcome change from the previous lab, which I found laborious (that being said, I was working solo, and I would have rather worked with a partner on it – there were just so many damn files to code)
+It was a welcome change from the previous lab, which I found laborious (that being said, I was working solo, and I would have rather worked with a partner on it – there were just so many files to code)

 This lab was great!
 I got the instant gratification of building something that works, and the first time my cli gem delivered headlines that I hadn’t read on the website yet was really exciting!
 It really worked!
 It did tell me about the top tech headlines!